Next: , Previous: parser, Up: Top

 % Utilities for recursive descent parsers.
 Parsers take at least three

-% arguments: a source (src) containing the input string and a parser state (ps)
+% arguments: a source (src) containing the input string, and an input/output

-% input/output pair tracking the current offset into the input.
+% pair of parser states (ps) tracking the current offset into the input.

 %